Can you get enough protein from plants?

 Also, one thing to consider is that many of these sources are higher in carbohydrates than protein.
 So, depending on our goals, we may need to be aware of not going overboard with certain options.
 This could even mean finding alternatives to help get our daily protein numbers up, while keeping carbs and fats low.

-There has been an increase in popularity over the last few years surrounding plant-based protein supplements.
+There has been an increase in popularity over the last few years surrounding vegan protein supplements.

 This is most likely because protein intake can be the most difficult part for someone who is living a plant-based lifestyle.

-When looking at a plant-based protein powder, you want to look for a few different things.
+When looking at protein for vegans and a plant-based protein powder, you want to look for a few different things.
 Just like any other supplement, I want you to be educated and know what to look for on a label.

 1) Is this supplement a complete protein source?
 Look at the ingredient label, there should be multiple sources of protein.
 If it reads that it just has pea protein or brown rice protein alone, then it isn’t a complete protein source.
 Which means it doesn’t contain all of the essential amino acids that your body needs.